 Online sales represent an increasing share of many diverse markets, including insurance, accommodations, and automobiles, in addition to retail goods.
 In all of these sectors, the shift online coincides with an increased availability of publicly posted prices and pricing technology that uses these prices as inputs.
 Offline markets are increasingly adopting pricing algorithms as well, and similar issues arise if brick-and-mortar stores adopt these methods.
-Though we view the issues raised in this paper as quite general, there is a large scope for future research that incorporates
+Though we view the issues raised in this paper as quite general, there is a large scope for future research that incorporates other features of these markets and examines additional implications of competition in pricing algorithms.

-45 In our analysis rivals' prices play a special role.
+45In our analysis, rivals' prices play a special role.
 Retail prices are public and immediately available, allowing firms to respond to changes in real time.
 If firms were prohibited from using rivals' prices, one could imagine firms using algorithms based on rivals' quantities, inventories, or other factors.
 However, these data are rarely made public at a frequency that would be useful to the algorithm.
 Furthermore, the use of rival-specific measures (prices) provides firms with several instruments to discipline price competition.

-46 Alternatively, policymakers could regulate the frequency with which firms update their algorithms and their prices.
+46Alternatively, policymakers could regulate the frequency with which firms update their algorithms and their prices.
 This could restore simultaneous pricing and limit the ability of rival firms to react.
 Pricing frequency regulation has been applied to retail gasoline markets in Austria and Australia.